10 Things Amazon Echo Can't Do Yet

 The goal would be for Alexa to support 50 common languages and become an expert translator like Google.

-Update: Amazon Echo and Echo Dot are set to arrive in the UK and Germany soon, which could be the start of more language/accent integration.
+Update: Amazon Echo and Echo Dot arrived in the UK and Germany, which could be the start of more language/accent integration as Alexa moves beyond the US.

 9. Smartphone Extension